-- 1. Degree major in history. - 2.
-Secondary credential candidate must complete 9 units in courses in history as postgraduate work and receive approval of History Department as to subject matter competence. - 3.
-Complete requirements for credential as presented by the Education Department.
+- 1. Degree major in history. - Secondary credential candidate must complete 9 units in courses in history as postbaccalaureate work and receive approval of History Department as to subject matter competence. - Complete requirements for credential as presented by the Education Department.